-\begin{example}[Heights of motives] Let $F$ and $E$ be two number fields, such that $F$ is the base field and $E$ is the field of coefficients of the abelian category of mixed motives $\mathcal{MM}(F;E)$, defined following one of the constructions provided by Jannsen (see \cite[\S~4]{ja90}), Huber (see \cite[\S~22]{hu95}) or Nori (see \cite[Chapter~9]{hms17}).

-Then Kato constructs in \cite{ka18} a series of height functions which measure the complexity of an object $X \in \mathcal{MM}(F;E)$, using the $v$-adic Hodge theory corresponding to any place $v \in M_F$.
+\begin{example}[Heights of motives] Let $F$ be a number field, and let $\mathcal{MM}_F$ denote the category of mixed motives defined by Jannsen (see \cite[\S~4]{ja90}).
+Then Kato constructs in \cite{ka18} a series of height functions which measure the complexity of an object $X \in \mathcal{MM}_F$, using the $v$-adic Hodge theory corresponding to any place $v$ of $F$.
 One of the richest examples of such a height is given by the function

 which is the logarithmic version of the height $H_{\ast,\diamondsuit}$ defined in \cite[\S~1.7.1]{ka18}.
 Here